treeshake/silkhour/README.md

 ## Coding Challenge

 To demonstrate your understand of the above, please complete a simple code challenge.
-The code challenge is timed and must be completed 1 hour.
+The code challenge is timed and must be completed in about 30-60 minutes.
 It does not require setting up the [MTE](modern-tooling-environment), although if you can demonstrate this in your coding challenge, then this is a huge advantage.<br>

 ### Task